goodgodgd/ian-lecture/_posts/2021-08-29-ro-python-basic.md

 결과

 ```
+SyntaxWarning: "is" with a literal.
+Did you mean "=="?
+  print("intvar is 12:", intvar is 12)

 What is difference between `is` and `==`?
 little difference for built-in types(int, float, str)
 intvar == 12: True